gowachin/matreex/inst/paper/paper.md

 # Research impact statement

-`matreex` was designed to be expanded to fit new research ideas and is in continuous development and have been used in different scientific publications [@kunstler2021; @guyennon2023; @barrere2024; @barrereprep; @barangerprep].
-The ability to simulate forests easily with a designed R package will help ecologists analyse the effect of climate change, change in disturbance regimes, and the interplay with forest management of European forests.
+`matreex` was designed to be expanded to fit new research ideas and is in continuous development.
+It has already been used in different scientific publications [@kunstler2021; @guyennon2023; @barrere2024; @barrereprep; @barangerprep].
+The ability to simulate forests easily with a designed R package will help ecologists to analyse the interactive effects of climate change, disturbances and management on the dynamics of European forests.

 `matreex` is an open-source package made available under the MIT license.
 Installation and usage instructions can be found at the [website](https://lessem.pages-forge.inrae.fr/rpackages/matreex/)